 Nuishibori

 Nuishibori is a name used in Japan for all reserve techniques where stitching and tying is involved.
-It is a fascinating world I am starting to explore, and I find that applying it to our typically French fabrics created a wonderful cultural melting pot.
-Stitching and tying the fabric. depending on the pattern the stitches are more or less far appart, but it always involves a considerable amount of stitches and knots per square meter of fabric.
-Indigo dyeing the tied bundles Some finished fabrics… bliss! https://www.youtube.com/watch?v=TyH3Rbf6cWY https://www.youtube.com/watch?v=dKsh-DQuH6o
+It is a fascinating world I love to explore, and I find that it beautifully enhances the texture of antique french fabrics I work with.
+Stitching and tying the fabric....

 Indigo dyeing